Insurance and Billing

 Unpaid balances, including all applicable co-payments, deductibles and any non-covered services are the responsibility of the patient and must be paid within 30 days of receipt of the statement.
 An account will be considered delinquent if payment arrangements are not made within the 30 days allowed.
 We cannot waive amounts defined as patient responsibility as such waiver may violate state and federal laws.
 Additionally, we ask our patients to contact their insurance carriers for payment status if their account remains unpaid after 45 days.
 REC reserves the right to bill a patient directly if their insurance company is unresponsive or particularly slow in making payment.
 Accounts with balances greater than 60 days may be billed to the patient.

-Payments may be made by cash, credit, personal checks or money orders.
+At Raleigh Endoscopy Center the preferred methods of payment include checks, money orders and most major credit cards.
+We also accept cash.
 All patients are given one final notice and a grace period to pay or make arrangements to pay the amount due.
 Delinquent accounts are subject to further collection action including placement with a collection agency.
 Collection fees, interest or attorney’s fees could be added to the account balance.
 Raleigh Endoscopy Center charges a fee for all returned checks.
-If for any reason you are unable to pay your bill on time, please contact the Billing Office at (919) 791-2060 for assistance.